Ontotext-AD/ontorefine-cli/commands/extract.md

 ontorefine-cli extract [-hV] -u <url> PROJECT

 Description:
-Extracts the operations of a project in JSON format.
+Extracts the operations history of a project in JSON format.

 Parameters:
       PROJECT       The project whose operations to extract.